What is an Issuer Identification Number?

 An Issuer Identification Number (IIN) is the first eight digits of the long account number found on the front of a plastic card that complies with the international standard ISO/IEC 7812.
 This sequence of numbers, which can be up to a maximum of 19 digits, is called the Primary Account Number (PAN).

-The purpose of the IIN is to identify the card issuer and informs acquirers and card issuers how to route a transaction.
+The purpose of the IIN is to identify the card issuer and inform acquirers and card issuers how to route a transaction.
 The IIN is used by financial institutions and other companies.

 In January 2017, ISO/IEC 7812 expanded from six digits to eight digits.
 Important information regarding the continued use of the IIN can be found here.